Prospective Graduates

 • 4-year Bachelors Degree

-• Current general GRE (taken within last 3 years, submitted both electronically directly from ETS and uploaded as PDF to your Cal State Apply application)
+• Current general GRE (taken within last 3 years, submitted both electronically from ETS and uploaded as a PDF to Cal State Apply)

-• 2 Letters of Recommendation (Uploaded by your recommender in the Cal State Apply Application)
+• 2 Letters of Recommendation (Uploaded by your recommender in Cal State Apply)

 • Statement of Purpose